 Pubic lice treatments are easy to use and come in gels, shampoos, liquids, and foam.
 Most are sold over-the-counter in drugstores, so you can buy them without getting a prescription from a doctor first.
 Common brands are A-200, Rid, and Nix.
 Follow the directions that come in the package carefully.
 You may need to use the treatment more than once.

 You can get stronger medicines for pubic lice with a prescription.
-If you have lice in your eyebrows or eyelashes, you need a special kind of treatment that you can only get from your doctor.
-If you’re pregnant or breastfeeding, talk to your doctor before using any treatment.
+If you have lice in your eyebrows or eyelashes, you need a special kind of treatment that you can only get from your nurse or doctor.
+If you’re pregnant or breastfeeding, talk to your nurse or doctor before using any treatment.

 Anyone you’ve had intimate contact with should treat themselves at the same time, so you don’t pass crabs back and forth.
 Always use freshly-washed clothes, towels, and bedding after you finish treatment.